stencillogic/Start-with-Rust-fast/README.md

         assert_ne!(v, v+1, "additional message goes here");
     }

-    // some test func which sould panic with certain message, then test succeeds.
+    // some test func which should panic with certain message; then test succeeds.
     // Value of expected argument in should_panic annotation treated as substring
     // of panic message thrown by the test
     #[test]